 - We came back to the City of Brotherly Love for the first time in nearly four decades, and 709 SABR members and guests took advantage of the opportunity to see a star-studded event with many Phillies greats.
 Phillies CEO David Montgomery spoke about the great moments he's seen in Philly baseball history, while Philadelphia mainstay Larry Bowa — who graciously filled in as keynote speaker for MLB Executive Vice President Rob Manfred at the last minute — spoke about his four decades in the game with MLB.com's Barry M. Bloom.
 The Phillies Player Panel was spectacular, with postseason heroes Brad Lidge, Dickie Noles and Gary "Sarge" Matthews talking October baseball with the energetic "voice" of the Phillies, PA announcer Dan Baker.
 Other panels included a Women in Baseball Panel highlighted by AAGPBL alumnus Sarah "Salty" Ferguson; the colorful "Imagining Baseball" Panel moderated by John Thorn; a Baseball Scouting Panel with Tom Tippett of the Red Sox, Ian Levin of the Mets and Roland Hemond of the Diamondbacks; a commemoration of the 50th anniversary of Eight Men Out with a special appearance by Patricia Anderson, the niece and surrogate daughter of Buck Weaver (and attended by Braves manager Fredi Gonzalez and radio broadcaster Jim Powell!); a wide-ranging Media Panel discussion led by Alan Schwarz of the New York Times; a Statistical Analysis Panel with a surprise host, MLB Network's Brian Kenny; and a Philadelphia Baseball History Panel with authors Norman Macht, Jerry Casway, Richard Hershberger, Rich Westcott and David Jordan.
 Film producer Aviva Kempner also hosted an exclusive screening of film extras from her award-winning documentary The Life and Times of Hank Greenberg.
 Mike Caragliano made history again at the SABR Trivia Contest, always an entertaining spectacle.
 We also had a special tour of historic Philadelphia ballpark sites, a vintage 1860s-style base ball game, and a special video presentation by ESPN's Steve Wulf on Phillies great Johnny Callison.

-- Complete coverage: For more coverage from SABR 43, visit SABR.org/convention
+- Complete coverage: For full coverage from SABR 43, visit SABR.org/convention/2013

 - Read more: Read every article from "The National Pastime: From Swampoodle to South Philly", the SABR 43 convention publication